microsoft/mysqlnd_azure/README.md

   //e.g. php72-php-devel. after install if you still cannot find phpize or php-config, you need to link phpize and php-config in order to make it work correctly:
     - ln -s /opt/remi/php72/root/bin/phpize /usr/bin/phpize
     - ln -s /opt/remi/php72/root/bin/php-config /usr/bin/php-config

+#### Compile
 * Chose your folder to hold the source code, e.g. mysqlnd_azure, and cd to it
 * git clone https://github.com/microsoft/mysqlnd_azure .
-* git checkout to branch mysqlnd-azure-php723-1.0.0
+* git checkout to corresponding branch
 * run
   - phpize
   - ./configure
   - make
 * After that, you will find a .so file named **mysqlnd_azure.so** under ./modules folder.

+#### Install and configure
 Then you can run **make install** to put the .so to your php so library.
 However this may not add the configuration file for you automatically.
 So the alternative way is using following steps:
   - run php -i, you will find two field **extension_dir** and  **Scan this dir for additional .ini files**, you can find it using php -i | grep "extension_dir" or grep "dir for additional .ini files".
-  - put mysqlnd_azure.so under extension_dir
+  - put mysqlnd_azure.so under extension_dir.
   - under directory for additional .ini files, you will find the ini files for the common used modules, e.g. 10-mysqlnd.ini for mysqlnd, 20-mysqli.ini for mysqli.
 Create a new ini file for mysqlnd_azure here. **Make sure the alphabet order of the name is after that of mysqnld**, since the modules are loaded according to the name order of the ini files.
 E.g. if mysqlnd ini is with name 10-mysqlnd.ini,then name the ini as 20-mysqlnd-azure.ini.
 In the ini file, add the following two lines:
       - extension=mysqlnd_azure
       - mysqlnd_azure.enabled = on  ; you can also set this to off to disable redirection